Millions of Texans have been vaccinated against COVID-19, and healthcare providers are getting more people protected every day.

 Vaccination is how we end the pandemic.
 It’s “good for the community, your family, and yourself,” Dr. Dominguez says.

 Immunization against COVID-19 is key to returning to our pre-pandemic lives.
-The goal is to get enough people vaccinated so we can reach herd immunity and stamp out new variants of the coronavirus.
+The goal is to get enough people vaccinated so we can stamp out new variants of the coronavirus.

 “The more people we vaccinate, the less likely new variants of the virus will arise,” Dr. Dominguez says.
 “If we cut off its path of transmission, it’s essentially cornered and can’t spread or mutate.”

-Getting vaccinated not only helps people protect themselves, but it can also protect those around them, especially children who are not eligible for any of the approved vaccines.
+Getting vaccinated not only helps people protect themselves, but it can also protect those around them, especially children younger than 12 who are not eligible for any of the approved vaccines.

 “There’s a public health argument to be made, that getting vaccinated is for the good of the community, your family, and yourself,” Dr. Dominguez says.